BrightSoul/MarsRover/README.md

 string commands = "frbl"; // Move forward, turn right, move backward, turn left rover.ExecuteCommands(commands.ToCharArray()); // Might throw ObstacleEncounteredException
 ```
+ > Please note: rovers won't collide with themselves.
+So, if you're sending multiple rovers to the same planet, they will be able to occupy the same location.

 ## Coordinate system
 Each of the locations on a planet with e.g. `new Size(3, 2)` will be addressable by these set of coordinates on a XY plane.